Rural Utilities Service, Department of Agriculture.

 1. Rurality of Proposed Funded Service Area (25 Points)

-Points will be awarded for serving the least dense rural areas as measured by the population of the area per square mile.
-If multiple service areas are proposed, the density calculation will be made on the combined areas as if they were a single area, and not the average densities.
-For population densities of 6 or less, 25 points will be awarded.
+Points will be awarded for serving the least dense rural areas as measured by the population of the proposed funded service area per square mile or if the proposed funded service area is located at least one hundred miles from a city or town that has a population of greater than 50,000 inhabitants.
+If multiple service areas are proposed, the density calculation will be made on the combined areas as if they were a single area and not the average densities.
+For the determination of the location of the proposed funded service areas, all proposed funded service areas must be located at least one hundred miles from a city or town that has a population of greater than 50,000.
+Population densities of 6 or less or if the proposed funded service area is located one hundred miles from a city or town of 50,000, 25 points will be awarded.

 2. Farms Served (20 Points)